-11 Course Learning Outcomes Kno Knowledge & Understanding 4 1 Understand the different processes and life cycles that are needed to develop games.
-2 Understand the role that different technologies play in developing games.
+11 Course Learning Outcomes Knov wledge & Understanding 1 Understand the different processes and life cycles that are needed to develop games.
+2 Understand the role different technologies play in developing games.
 3 Understand the importance that different communication strategies play in articulating ideas and achievements to a range of audiences.
 4 Understand the need to respond to technical and business changes associated with the industry sector on a local and global level.
-Cog nitive & Intellectual Skills histificand contain annual shape and decisions made in decision against 5 Justify and explain approaches and decisions made in developing games.
+Cogr nitive & Intellectual Skills 5 Justify and explain approaches and decisions made in developing games.
 6 Differentiate and evaluate a range of approaches and tools that are needed to develop games.
 7 Appreciate the importance of interdisciplinary collaboration; embrace differing viewpoints and acknowledge diverse input into the development of games.
 8 Apply reflective skills and be able to critically evaluate information and subsequently formulate conclusions.
 Prac tical & Professional Skills 9 Develop a wide range of intellectual, practical and technical skills that can be applied to the development of games and to other allied computing sectors.
 10 Gain confidence to learn to implement a range of industry standard technologies that are needed to make games 11 Appreciate the wider and global context of the impact of the work.
 12 Develop organisation and presentations skills to a professional standard.
 Key Transferable Skills 13 Research, devise and implement solutions to problems.
 14 Develop confidence to learn new skills.
 15 The ability to work independently and within teams in order to solve complex problems.
 16 Communicate and articulate ideas, concepts and solutions effectively to diverse audiences.

-12 Course Requirements

-12a Level 4:

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

-Module Code Module Name Credit Value

-CMP4264 2D Game Programming 20

-CMP4274 3D Game Programming 20

-CMP4272 Data Structures and Algorithms 20

-DIG4172 Modelling 20

-CMP4293 Game Asset Pipeline 20

-CMP4271 Professional Practice for Game Development 20

-Level 5:

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

-Module Code Module Name Credit Value

-DIG5116 Collaborative Practice 20

-CMP5325 Game Studio Production 20

-CMP5359 Computer Graphics 20

-CMP5360 Web Game Development 20

-CMP5327 C++ Programming for Games 20

-CMP5334 Game Engine Architecture 20

-Professional Placement Year (optional)

-In order to qualify for the awards of Bachelor of Science with Honours Computer Games Technology with Professional Placement Year or Integrated Masters of Science Computer Games Technology with Professional Placement Year, a student must successfully complete all of the modules listed as well as the following Level 5 module:

-Module Code Module Name Credit Value PPY5004 Professional Placement 120
+Course Requirements Level 3: To complete this course, you must successfully complete all the following CORE modules (totalling 120 credits): Module Code Module Name Credit Value CMP3010 Fundamental Mathematics 20 CMP3014 Fundamentals of Digital Technology 20 20 CMP3012 Web Application Design CMP3013 Audio / Video Fundamentals 20 Independent Practice 20 BNV3002 CMP3009 Foundations of Programming 20 Level 4: To complete this course, you must successfully complete all the following CORE modules (totalling 120 credits): Module Name Module Code Credit Value CMP4264 2D Game Programming 20 3D Game Programming CMP4274 20 CMP4272 Data Structures and Algorithms 20 Modelling 20 DIG4172 Game Asset Pipeline CMP4293 20 CMP4271 Professional Practice for Game Development 20 Level 5: To complete this course, you must successfully complete all the following CORE modules (totalling 120 credits): Module Code Module Name Credit Value Collaborative Practice DIG5116 20 Game Studio Production CMP5362 20 20 CMP5359 Computer Graphics Web Game Development 20 CMP5360 C++ Programming for Games CMP5327 20 CMP5363 Game Engine Architecture 20 Professional Placement Year (optional) In order to qualify for the awards of Bachelor of Science with Honours Computer Games Technology with Professional Placement Year, you must successfully complete all the modules listed as well as the following Level 5 module: Module Code Module Name Credit Value Professional Placement PPY5004 120